miker704/Strife/patches.md

     - Using new Svg masking for online statuses replaced how user profile avatars are rendered in Server Members List.
     - Remove UL list and li items for rendering members in Server Members List with a mapped divs.
     - Applied better conditional rendering for the group owner icon in Server Members List.
+    - Resolved a problem where the change name input field did not grow when type only after state due to displaying a static var of the server name changed it to display current state like an input element does.

 ## Backend Changes